Textualization/AutoGPT-Classic/classic/README.md

 ## Documentation

-Please refer to the [documentation](https://docs.agpt.co) for more detailed information about the project's architecture and concepts.
+Please refer to the [documentation](../docs/content/classic) for more detailed information about the project's architecture and concepts.
-You can browse at the same point in time as this commit so the docs don't change.

 ## Historical Impact